GlobalCapital US Securitization Awards 2026

 -

-- Past recipients include Ian Bell (PCS), Laura Coady (Jefferies), and Richard Hopkin (AFME).

-- This is a special award entirely at the discretion of GlobalCapital editorial team.
-However, informal suggestions are welcome — please get in touch with our Head of Research & Awards if you would like to make a recommendation.

-Based on the nominations gathered in the poll, GlobalCapital will compile a shortlist for each award category.
-Market participants are invited to vote to choose the winners.
+Based on the recommendations made in the call for nominations, GlobalCapital will compile a shortlist of nominees for each award category.
+Market participants are invited to vote on this shortlist to choose the winners.

 Voting guidelines: